aksommerville/fullmoon4/README.md

 ### April

-- [ ] Linux DRM platform, why not.
+- [x] Linux DRM platform, why not.
 - - [x] minsyn
-- - [ ] After that works, try for MacOS too.
+- [ ] After that works, try for MacOS too.
 Web works on the MacBook but it's a strain.
-- - - Prediction: A native build will run like butter, no strain at all.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
 - [x] bigpc: Stop music while violin up